eliminmax/tiny-clear-elf/armel/README.md

     # supervisor call 0
     svc 0x0

-# I'd normally not use any lables in these, but the ADR encoding used requires a label
+# I'd normally not use any labels in these, but the ADR encoding used requires a label
 #   so that the assembler can calculate the offset the distance from the adr instruction to the label
-#   I'd prefer to just input an immediate (i.e. adr r1, #0x8, but that's invalid syntax)
+#   I'd prefer to just input an immediate (i.e. adr r1, #0x8) but that's invalid syntax
 ESCAPE_SEQ:
 # The escape sequences
   .ascii "\33c\33[3J"